victor-gurbani/instagram_network_analysis/README.md

 ```
 _--wait-time can be ommited but set it to a high value in seconds to avoid detection_

+To monitor the scraping you can `tail -F relations.txt `

 ## Step 3

 Finised!
 Now visualise it and process the data!